laaaaaarry/SIEM-Honeypot/README.md

 ## Conclusion :
-- In this lab, we learned to setup a honeypot, configure Azure Sentinel to collect & visualize Logs in Map format.
+- In this lab, we learned to setup a honeypot to attract attackers.
+- To configure Azure Sentinel to collect & visualize Logs in Map format.
 - We encountered around 20000+ logon attempts in this lab.